 Maui County Council Chamber

 Budget, Finance and Economic Development Committee

 Aloha Chair Sugimura and Vice-Chair Kama,

-Thank you for considering Bill 91 (2023), which would exempt from Maui County’s real property tax all real property damaged or destroyed by the August 2023 wildfires and deemed uninhabitable.
+Thank you for considering Bill 102 (2023), which would exempt from Maui County’s real property tax all real property damaged or destroyed by the August 2023 wildfires and deemed uninhabitable or unsafe.

 Mayor Richard Bissen’s waiver of fiscal 2024 property taxes applied only to improved structures “completely destroyed” in Lahaina, Upcountry and Kihei.
 This waiver did not help the many owners whose properties were damaged in the fires, but they are equally deserving of tax relief, since their buildings may not be inhabitable or in a condition that is safe to use for business purposes.